 In addition to gathering interested community members, you may want to invite a small group of “Special Guest” political decision-makers and cycling advocates like those featured in the film.

 This serves as an extra draw for audience members and is an opportunity to catalyze local conversations leading to real change.
 The model we typically use is:

 - one elected official, typically a mayor or city councilperson

 - a staff person from the city who influences bicycle infrastructure decisions – typically from the planning department, community development, or engineering – or from a regional planning or transportation authority or council of governments.

 - an experienced community cycling advocate

-A sample invitation letter is below.
+A sample invitation letter is below, and a formatted version of the same letter is included in the EPK.
 Scroll down further to read our discussion questions.